RealyStupid/All-in-One-Bot/README.md

 <h2 align="center">---{LICENSE}---</h2>

 The owner of this repository has licensed this under: All Rights Reserved.
-None are allowed to edit, fork, duplicate, remake all files, documents, and assets relating to this project.<br>
+None are allowed to edit, fork, duplicate, remakeing files, documents, and assets relating to this project.<br>
 Although viewing, contributing with permision, and giving feedback is allowed.

 ---